ahmedargoubi/CCNA/LABs/troubleshooting/show_commands_lab.md

 Global values:
   Internet Protocol routing is enabled GigabitEthernet0/0 is up, line protocol is up
-  Internet address is 10.1.1.1/24
-GigabitEthernet0/1 is up, line protocol is up
-  Internet address is 192.168.1.1/24 GigabitEthernet0/2 is administratively down, line protocol is down Serial0/0/0 is up, line protocol is up
+  Internet address is 209.165.201.1/27 GigabitEthernet0/1 is administratively down, line protocol is down Serial0/0/0 is administratively down, line protocol is down Serial0/0/1 is up, line protocol is up
-  Internet address is 209.165.200.225/30
+  Internet address is 209.165.200.226/27
-Serial0/0/1 is administratively down, line protocol is down Vlan1 is administratively down, line protocol is down
+Vlan1 is administratively down, line protocol is down
 ```